Cover Me (Canadian TV series)

 Cover Me is a Canadian television miniseries which aired on CBC Television in 1999.
 It starred Colin Ferguson, Caroline Neron, Jackie Burroughs and Philip Craig.

 Premise

-Quebecois CSIS agent Pascale Laurier is given a special undercover assignment with RCMP Corporal Andrew Chase.
+The Ottawa Citizen described the series as, "A clear-eyed, right-wing, steak-and-potatoes Calgary Mountie is teamed up with a tempestuous, sophisticated, chain-smoking Montreal séparatiste, who also happens to be a CSIS agent.
+They fight international terrorism when not fighting each other."